 Accommodation at Frambu

-The accommodation facilities at Frambu are decent, but it is not the same standard as in a hotel.
+The accommodation facilities at Frambu are decent, however it does not hold the same standard as a hotel.
 You must be prepared to share bathroom with other participants.

-Frambu is situated in beautiful surroundings in the woods by a lake very close to Oslo.
+Frambu is situated in beautiful surroundings in the forest by a small lake very close to Oslo.
 The outdoor facilities, the building, the rooms and the bathrooms are universally designed.
-The reception will be open day and night and an experienced staff will be there to take care of you.
-Frambu can provide a lot of space and rooms for small talks and group discussions.
-The location is suitable for walking and talking or just sitting by the lake exchanging views and experiences.
+We can provide meeting rooms and informal meeting areas for talks and group discussions.
+Our surroundings are also suitable for conversations while taking a stroll, or just sitting by the lake exchanging views and experiences.

 - From May 17 to May 18, including a light meal in the evening and breakfast: € 100 (only offered to foreign participants).